gatsbyjs/gatsby/docs/blog/2017-10-01-migrating-my-blog-from-hexo-to-gatsby/index.md

 doing.

 So in order to make this work we also need to be able to query GraphQL just like we do in the page query.
-Gatsby let's us do exactly that by giving us access to the `graphql` object and letting us return a promise so that we can do async work.
+Gatsby lets us do exactly that by giving us access to the `graphql` object and letting us return a promise so that we can do async work.